BatoolBtoush/reading-notes/README.md

 # Reading Notes

-**Descreption:** This web site will be showcase my notes and collective thoughts on the reading assignments for the 401 level of this course.
+**Descreption:** This web site will showcase my notes and collective thoughts on the reading assignments for the 401 level of this course.

 ## Readings:
 - Prep: Introduction to SQL: